Civil War (comics)

-"Civil War" is a 2006–07 Marvel Comics crossover storyline consisting of a seven-issue limited series of the same name written by Mark Millar and penciled by Steve McNiven and various tie-in books.
-The storyline builds upon events in previous Marvel storylines, particularly "Avengers Disassembled", "House of M", and "Decimation".
-The series' tagline is "Whose Side Are You On?"
+"Civil War" is a 2006–07 Marvel Comics crossover event.
+The storyline consists of an eponymous seven-issue limited series, written by Mark Millar and penciled by Steve McNiven, and various tie-in books.
+The storyline builds upon previous Marvel storylines, particularly "Avengers Disassembled", "House of M", and "Decimation".
+The series' tagline is "Whose Side Are You On?".

-The plot begins when the U.S. government passes a Superhero Registration Act, ostensibly to have super-powered individuals act under official regulation, somewhat akin to law enforcement.
-Superheroes who oppose the act, led by Captain America, find themselves in conflict with its supporters, led by Iron Man.
-Spider-Man is caught in the middle, while the X-Men take a neutral stance.
-The superheroes who support the law, including Mister Fantastic and Ms. Marvel, become increasingly authoritarian.
-Civil War explores the conflict between freedom and security against a backdrop of real-life events and discussions, such as the U.S. government's increased surveillance of its citizens.
+Civil War explores the conflict between freedom and security against a backdrop of real-life events and discussions, such as the U.S. government's increased surveillance of its citizens in response to the 9/11 attacks.
+The plot revolves around the U.S. government passing a Superhero Registration Act to ostensibly have super-powered individuals act under official regulation, akin to law enforcement.
+Superheroes opposing the act, led by Captain America, find themselves in conflict with its supporters, led by Iron Man.
+Spider-Man is caught in the middle, while the X-Men remain neutral for mutantkind's survival.
+The superheroes supporting the law, including Mister Fantastic and Ms. Marvel, become increasingly authoritarian.

-The series polarized critics and fans but it was a commercial success.
+The series polarized critics and fans, but was a commercial success.
 A sequel, Civil War II, debuted in June 2016.
-The 2016 film Captain America: Civil War in the Marvel Cinematic Universe loosely adapted the storyline.
+The 2016 Marvel Cinematic Universe film Captain America: Civil War loosely adapted the storyline.

 Publication history

-The Superhero Registration Act introduced in Civil War requires any person in the United States with superhuman abilities to register with the federal government as a "human weapon of mass destruction," reveal their true identity to the authorities, and undergo training.
-Those who register may work for S.H.I.E.L.D., earning a salary and benefits like other American civil servants.
+The Superhero Registration Act introduced in Civil War requires any United States resident with superhuman abilities to register with the federal government as a "human weapon of mass destruction".
+They must also reveal their true identity to authorities, and undergo training.
+Those who register may work for S.H.I.E.L.D., earning a salary and benefits, like other American civil servants.

-Characters within the superhero community in the Marvel Universe split into two groups: one advocating the registration as a responsible obligation, and the other opposing the law on the grounds that it violates civil liberties and the protection that secret identities provide.
-While arguing with Iron Man about the law, Luke Cage (previously the second Power Man), an African American, compares the mandatory registration to slavery.
-A number of villains also choose one side or the other.

 Mark Millar, writer for the story, has said: